Frequently Asked Questions

 10. How do I take a class as credit/no credit or audit a course?
 Undergraduate students may elect certain undergraduate coursework on a credit/ no credit basis.
 A maximum of 10 semester hours of major, minor, or cognate courses within the major may be taken on a credit/ no credit basis only with the consent of the student's major department.
 A maximum of 25 percent of a student's hours of Grand Valley courses earned to fulfill graduation requirements may be taken on a credit/no credit basis (Credit = C or above for undergraduate courses, Credit = B or above for graduate courses).
 Courses that are graded CR/NC as the standard grading scheme (e.g. internships) do not count in the maximums stated above.
 Consent is unnecessary if the course is an elective, a general education course, or a degree cognate.
 Students who wish to take a course as credit/no credit must indicate their intent to the registrar by completing a Credit/No Credit Form during the first five class days of the semester.
 Changes from a grade to credit/no credit and vice versa will not be allowed after the first week of the semester.

 Any student may register to take a course on an audit (or non-credit) basis, provided admission and course prerequisites have been met.
-Students who wish to audit a course must indicate their intent to the registrar by completing a form during the first five class days of the semester.
+Students who wish to audit a course must indicate their intent to the registrar by completing a credit/no credit form (write audit on the form) during the first five class days of the semester.
 Changes from credit to audit and vice versa will not be allowed after the first week of the semester.
 Tuition costs for auditing a course are the same as taking it for credit.